pthom/hello_imgui/docs/book/_sources/doc_api.md

         // Otherwise, it will be loaded from the filesystem bool insideAssets = true;

-        // the ranges of glyphs to load:
+        // the ranges of glyphs to load, as a list of pairs of ImWchar
         //    - if empty, the default glyph range will be used
         //    - you can specify several ranges
         //    - intervals bounds are inclusive
+        // Note: in order to use common ranges defined by ImGui (GetGlyphRangesJapanese, GetGlyphRangesChinese, ...)
-        // (will be translated and stored as a static ImWChar* inside fontConfig) std::vector<ImWcharPair> glyphRanges = {};
+        //       use TranslateCommonGlyphRanges (or translate_common_glyph_ranges in Python) std::vector<ImWcharPair> glyphRanges = {};

         // ImGui native font config to use